carloshvp/community_seed/README.md

 # Getting help with a violation or incident, the TLDR:

-If for any reason, you feel unsafe, unwelcome or uncomfortable as a result of an interaction within the Campus Experts program, ways to report the incident and get support are listed below
+If for any reason, you feel unsafe, unwelcome or uncomfortable as a result of an interaction within the community, ways to report the incident and get support are listed below

 -   Contact Carlos Hernandez-Vaquero at carloshvp@gmail.com